-2008 Actual \$ 982,000
+2009 Actual \$ 982,000

-2009 Projected \$ 982,000
+2010 Projected \$ 982,000

-2010 Tentative \$ 982,000
+2011 Tentative \$ 989,000

 In 2007, public and academic member libraries received a 9% increase in their annual base grant for local library service development.
 As specified in grant guidelines, each public and academic library also receives a supplemental grant as partial reimbursement for serving users outside of their taxing district or academic institution and for interlibrary loans provided to other libraries.
-Since 2003, total funding for the grants-in-aid program has increased 56% or \$354,000.
-No reduction in grants-in-aid funding occurred in 2009 nor will occur in 2010.
+No reduction in grants-in-aid funding occurred in 2009 and 2010; nor will any occur in 2011.
+Increase due to changed service population category for one public library and consequently its qualifying for a higher grant amount.

-Grants-School and Special Libraries ILL
+Resource Sharing Grants-School and Special Libraries Increase \$5,000

 In Fall 2008, school and special libraries that provided at least 50 or more interlibrary loans annually were eligible for a grant to partially reimburse their resource sharing.
-No reduction in interlibrary loan resource sharing grants funding occurred in 2009 nor will occur in 2010.
+No reduction in interlibrary loan resource sharing grants funding occurred in 2009 and 2009; nor will any occur in 2011.
+Non-courier participation is not a legitimate basis for denial of ILL services.